Career Center Programs for Students

 - Carleton’s Externship program connects students with alumni for a 1-3 week career exploration experience that allows for a focus project in addition to shadowing and networking, and can include a home-stay with the alumni host (although this is not required).

-- Career Guides are alums who have stepped forward to provide guidance to students interested in particular career fields.
+- Alumni Profiles are alums who have stepped forward to provide guidance to students interested in particular career fields.

 - The Carleton Scholars program allows students to tour a variety of organizations in a particular field of interest, including site visits, panel discussions, receptions, and social activities.